alipourhabibi/exercises-journal/logging/README.md

 ```

 ## Changelogs
+November-15, 2023
 - Change log format to logfmt
 - Add Trace log level
 - Add option to print caller file and fucntion
 - Log levels will be checked in log lib itself
 - Change default output to Stderr

+November-16, 2023
+- Add config file

+## Config file
+We have a configuration file that exists near the cli tool which configs the app, \
+The flags will override config in config.yaml file. \

+config file is yaml, because,
+- It is human-friendly
+- It is a superset of JSON
+- It is very convenient format for specifying hierarchical configuration data
+- Compact syntax
+Which make it a good choice for config files.

+The tool will panic if there is no config file.